 Tuition and fee support

 Tuition and fee support associated with graduate fellowships and graduate assistantships varies from year to year and by program.
 Awards typically include the stipend plus university tuition.
 Payment of special program or class fees varies from program to program.
 Students are responsible for settling their accounts according to the rules and procedures of the university’s Student Accounting Department.

-Tuition will be charged according to a student’s official residency status as determined by the university’s residency office.
+Tuition will be charged according to a student’s official residency status as determined by the university’s admissions office.
 Questions related to residency status should be directed to that office.

 Payments and tax status